Cray-HPE/docs-csm/operations/iuf/stages/update_vcs_config.md

 {{working_branch}} - default working branch
 ```

-## Required Input
+## Input

-The most common use case includes supplying site variables and recipe variables.
-See `iuf -h` and `iuf run -h` for additional optional arguments.
+The following arguments are most often used with the `update-vcs-config` stage.
+See `iuf -h` and `iuf run -h` for additional arguments.

 | Input            | `iuf` Argument | Description   |
 | ---------------- | -------------- |-------------- |